carsonhatch94/AwardcoDemo/README.md

-Navigate to cypress-awardco-demo and run 'npm run cypress:open' to execute tests
+Run 'npm run cypress:open' to execute tests.
+If it does not work, you may need to install Cypress by running 'npm i cypress --save-dev' at the solution level.